-As part of the Netiquette policy, if an instructor feels that a student's post is offensive enough that it may offend other online students, the post may be removed from the online classroom following the process below.
-Instructors should always contact the Head of School or designee to discuss the situation.
-The instructor will:
+As part of the Netiquette policy, if a course coach feels that a student's post is offensive enough that it may offend other online students, the post may be removed from the online classroom following the process below.
+Course coaches should always contact the Head of School or designee to discuss the situation.
+The course coach will: